Poico/IACProjeto/submissions/final/grupo28/README.txt

 MediaDrive: All functions related to the Media Center
 Manager: All functions related UI and Menus
 Keyboard: All functions that interact with the keyboard and key handling
-Interrupts: Configures hardware interrupts and the callback functions
+Interrupts: Configures hardware interrupts and callback functions
-Header: The Header of the file with our names
+Header: The header of the file with our names
 BCD: Binary Coded Decimal related functions and drawing to the hex displays